The types of Orders that you can place on Upstox can be divided into two broad categories: Simple orders and Complex orders.

 If your limit order is not executed due to market volatility, then the order will be shown as a pending order.
 Once the market price reaches the limit price the order will get executed.

-Remember, in case of a buy stop-loss limit order the Trigger Price < Limit Price, and in case of a sell stop-loss limit order the Trigger Price > Limit Price.
+In case of a buy stop-loss limit order the Trigger Price < Limit Price and in case of a sell stop-loss limit order the Trigger Price > Limit Price.

 In a stop-loss market order, you enter a trigger price.
 The trigger price is the price at which you wish to start buying/selling your shares at the prevailing market rates to avoid any further losses.